Andy Thayer: March 20th, 2003 demonstration and arrest

-Also See 20 March 2003 anti-war protest.
+In 2012, $6.2 million was awarded to those arrested in the settlement of a class action suit (Vodak v.
+City of Chicago).

 March 19th, 2005 demonstration and arrest

-On March 19, 2005 Thayer, as head of the Chicago Coalition Against War & Racism, organized a demonstration against the Iraq war which attracted over 1000 demonstrators.
+On March 19, 2005, Thayer, as head of the Chicago Coalition Against War & Racism, organized a demonstration against the Iraq war which attracted over 1000 demonstrators.
 The demonstration was scheduled for March 19, but Thayer was denied a permit to demonstrate by the city of Chicago.
 Despite warning from the city and the Chicago Police Department (CPD), Thayer decided to hold the demonstration anyway in a form of a press conference.

 Thayer was arrested on the corner of Michigan Avenue and Oak Street after holding a press conference instead of a march.
 Thayer was charged with disorderly conduct, resisting arrest and violation of the permit ordinance.
 Thayer later appealed the arrest in 2005 arguing that the city violated his first amendment rights, but was officially denied in September 2012.
 As a result of his charges, Thayer was fined $1,000 by the city.